 FDA approves emtricitabine (FTC) brand name Emtriva.
 (2003)

-The New York Times publishes article “Rare Cancer Seen in 41
+The New York Times publishes the first major news story about HIV, “Rare Cancer Seen in 41 Homosexuals,” by Lawrence K. Altman.
+(1981)

 Ryan White speaks before 8,400 teachers at the National Education Association convention in New Orleans.
 (1988)